greggelong/complexity/README.md

 Often called objects that are self-similar at different levels

-or mostly self-similar
+or mostly self-similar.

 Using a mathematical definition of dimension

-fractals are objects without whole number dimensions
+fractals are objects without whole number dimensions.

 D = log(N)/ log(M)

-N is the number of copies increasing by step
+N is the number of copies of previous level.

-M is the reduction factor
+M is the reduction factor of side from previous level.

-D is also called the Hausdorff dimension
+D is also called the Hausdorff dimension.

 Koch curve has a D = log(4)/log(3)

 1.2618595071429148

-see netLogo model for more information
+See netLogo model for more information.

 The Box Counting Method was also introduced

-for natural fractals that are not purely mathematical
+for natural fractals that are not purely mathematical.

-they had created a cool netLogo model that would
+They had created a cool netLogo model that would

 get the box counting method of an image.

 The videos had a really good review of log function

-the Advanced homework is work on L-systems which I have
+The Advanced homework is work on L-systems which I have

 created in python and javaScript.